-- Appoint advisory councils and public officials to strengthen engagement with community organizations and leaders. - Promote participatory approaches such as local assemblies, town halls, and participatory budgeting, as well as collaborative spaces. - Monitor barriers to community participation including literacy, accessibility, information, language and others and developing measures to address them. - Create feedback mechanisms to assess needs, mitigate risks and maintain open communication with residents and communities, keeping them informed on both the progress and the integration of their feedback to smart city initiatives - Use public feedback and metrics to evaluate the impact and efficiency of smart city interventions locally. - 3.
-Relevant stakeholders should work together to: - Advocate greater community participation and public sector accountability for actions and progresses of smart city initiatives, including ensuring continued and open communication. - Develop digital platforms and tools for public participation for the co-design and evaluation of smart city initiatives, especially for persons in vulnerable conditions engaging also those groups that do not engage in smart city initiatives. - Empower people and communities to access and use urban data to address urban challenges and be involved through co-creation initiatives. - Conduct both assessments to identify community participation gaps and barriers as well as user-experience tests and impact evaluation and uptake by local communities. - Promote research and innovation including the establishment of innovation and community hubs to drive community-centred solutions. - Foster public trust to facilitate the adoption of emerging technologies through community participation and public-private partnerships. - Promote the development of collaborative spaces such as urban innovation labs and hubs to support the co-design of smart city tools and services with local communities. - Participate in the preparation, implementation and monitoring of consultation processes in smart city initiatives, supporting government authorities in assessing needs, increase community participation and collaboration.
+Monitor barriers to community participation including digital literacy, accessibility, information, language and others and developing measures to address them.

+- Create feedback mechanisms (online and offline) to assess needs, mitigate risks and maintain open communication with residents and communities, keeping them informed on both the progress and the integration of their feedback to smart city initiatives. - Use public feedback and metrics to evaluate the impact and efficiency of smart city interventions locally. - 3.
+Relevant stakeholders shouldare encouraged to work together to: - Advocate for greater community participation and public sector accountability for actions and progresses of smart city initiatives, including ensuring continued and open communication. - Develop digital platforms and tools for public participation for the co-design and evaluation of smart city initiatives, especially for persons in vulnerable conditions situationsengaging also those groups that do not engage in smart city initiatives. - Empower people and communities to access and use urban data to address urban challenges and be involved in smart city initiatives through co-creation-initiatives. - Conduct both assessments to identify community participation gaps and accessibility barriers as well as user-experience tests and impact evaluation and uptake by local communities. - Promote research and innovation including the establishment of innovation and community hubs to drive community-centred solutions. - Foster public trust to facilitate the adoption of emerging technologies through community participation and public-private partnerships. - Promote the development of collaborative physical and digital spaces such as urban innovation labs and hubs to support the co-design of smart city tools and services with local communities. - Participate in the preparation, implementation and monitoring of consultation processes in smart city initiatives to, supporting government authorities in assessing needs, increase community participation and collaboration.